Though there is specific tutor training resources based on your college, LTLT also offers a wide range of resources for new tutors to utilize

 Effective Tutoring at La Trobe University: A resource for Tutors, Demonstrators and Facilitators

 The overall purpose of this guide is to provide all tutors at La Trobe University with strategies and information that will equip you to more effectively, efficiently and confidently help your students learn.
-The full document can be downloaded via the chapter pages below.

 Running and improving your tutorials